Page Table of Contents

 Step 7.
 Click Next, and follow the Setup to complete the Windows 10 clean install.
 Restart the PC.

-Reinstall Windows 10 on a Different Drive Without USB
+Reinstall Windows on Another Drive Without USB

-If a USB is not available to create installation media, or you want a way to keep the data, apps, and settings, installing Windows 10 through an ISO is an ideal option.
+If a USB is not available to create installation media, or you want a way to keep the data, apps, and settings, installing Windows 10 through an ISO file is an ideal option.
 You can mount the latest Windows 10 version and choose to retrieve your data.
 The steps to use an ISO file to reinstall Windows 10 are given below.

 Step 1: Click "Download now" for the Media Creation Tool.
 Run the MCT as an administrator.